The Rake | Horror Story

 Chapter 4

-Ellen and Sammy stumbled into the yard, the cold air a shock after the stifling terror of the house.
-The old pickup truck sat in the driveway, its rusted frame a lifeline in the dark.
-Ellen fumbled with the keys, her hands shaking, Sammy clinging to her, his sobs muffled against her side.
+The deep silence surrounded them, covering the farm in the same uneasy quiet that always meant trouble in the old stories their neighbors told.
+The old pickup truck waited in the driveway, its rusty frame their only hope.
+Ellen fumbled with the keys, her hands shaking, while Sammy clung to her, his sobs muffled against her side.

 “Mommy, where’s Daddy?” he whimpered, his voice small, breaking her heart.